 "Healthy scepticism is useful and makes the project better, but the fear that algorithms and sensors will eventually replace humans can make us less adaptable.
 We're still going to need people, but perhaps in different roles," she says and emphasises: "We must never forget that the models describe a reality – and that will always consist of nature and mechanics."

 When power plants speak

-In a few years, power plants will probably be able to say when they "feel" that something is not the way it should be.
+As the Jostedal team’s experience proves, it is not too long until power plants will be able to say when they "feel" that something is not the way it should be.
 Sensors, data and algorithms can detect where the problem is and indicate when and how best to solve it.

 "We were looking for a crystal ball and wanted to find out whether computer-driven models could give us the answers we needed.
 The goal is to utilise the entire life expectancy of parts and components, while avoiding failures and unplanned downtime at the power plants."